What is a Pre-Existing Condition?

 In Dowdy v.
 Metropolitan Life Ins.
 Co., ____ F.3d ___ (9th Cir.
 May 16, 2018), claimant had pre-existing diabetes and later suffered a serious injury to his leg that required a below-knee amputation.
 The insurer refused to provide coverage for the amputation on the ground that claimant's diabetic condition (which was a pre-existing condition) caused or contributed to his leg amputation.
 The court disagreed that claimant's diabetes “substantially” caused or contributed to his amputation and required the insurer to provide coverage.

 Insurers often use pre-existing condition exclusions in the policy to avoid paying LTD benefits for a disabling condition by claiming its symptoms or manifestations occurred in the look back period, or to avoid paying for expensive treatments, by claiming substantial contribution from a prior pre-existing condition.
-These denials can be successfully challenged if during the look back period there was no awareness or suspicion on the part of a claimant of a claimant's medical providers that the claimant had a condition that was only later diagnosed as causing those symptoms.
+These denials can potentially be challenged if for example- during the look back period there was no awareness or suspicion on the part of a claimant of a claimant's medical providers that the claimant had a condition that was only later diagnosed as causing those symptoms.
 Another example of challenging pre-existing condition exclusion clauses might arise if a pre-existing condition was sufficiently attenuated from, and did not substantially cause or contribute to, the new medical condition.
 This is an interesting and nuanced area of ERISA law and continues to evolve.